axibase/atsd-use-cases/integrations/docker/README.md

     ![](./images/docker-hub-trigger-rule.png)

-For a more detailed implementation, create a [lookup table](https://axibase.com/docs/atsd/rule-engine/functions.html#lookup) to associate images in incoming failure events with trigger tokens.
+For a more advanced implementation, create a [lookup table](https://axibase.com/docs/atsd/rule-engine/functions.html#lookup) to associate images in incoming failure events with trigger tokens.

 ### Send Alerts